 … and it goes to show that not every child has to aspire to be a professional athlete (or doctor, lawyer, etc.)

 Daniel Glass was exactly what our students needed.
 Someone who can deliver a great educational message in a way the kids would truly enjoy it.
 You can’t go wrong with great historical information mixed with some killer drumming!

 Daniel was down to earth, fun, practical, extremely knowledgeable and made the material relevant for all of the students, not just the percussionists.

 Director of Bands, Palm Springs High School

 Palm Springs, California

 Daniel Glass is an award-winning drummer, author, historian and educator.
 He is widely recognized as an authority on traditional American music styles.
 As a professional musician, Daniel has been a member of internationally acclaimed “retro-swing” band Royal Crown Revue for more than 20 years.
 He has also recorded and performed with many top artists, including Brian Setzer, Bette Midler, Liza Minnelli and KISS front man Gene Simmons.
 Since 2010, Daniel has been the Monday night house drummer at New York’s legendary Birdland Jazz Club.

 Daniel has published five books, 3 DVDs and dozens of articles dedicated to sharing the amazing story of America’s musical heritage.
-His DVD “From Ragtime to Rock: An Introduction to 100 Years of American Popular Music” is a part of the music curriculum in dozens of Middle and High schools across the country.
+His DVD “From Ragtime to Rock: An Introduction to 100 Years of American Popular Music” is a part of the music curriculum in hundreds of middle and high schools across the United States and Canada.